Ruth Rendell

 What was the first book Ruth Rendell wrote?

-The first novel written by Ruth Rendell was From Doon With Death, published in 1964.
+The first book written by Ruth Rendell was From Doon With Death, published in 1964.

 What was the most recent book Ruth Rendell wrote?